 Xiang Bi: in marketing and env, which has problems; going two directions.
 The story needs to be consistent.

 BRIEF DESCRIPTION OF JOB DUTIES

-.
+(Duties.
 This is a grant application where we highlight where is my area of expertise.
 Publication, awards, teaching, recognitions.
 Should know the area of emphasis is.
-Scholarship of teaching and learning.
+Scholarship of teaching and learning.)

 Four pillars of extinction: grad student publication; quality publications; presentations

 I am a 9-month tenure-track assistant professor at the Food and Resource Economics (FRE) Department specializing in environmental and natural resource economics, with teaching (60%) and research (40%) responsibilities.
 My research and teaching program centers around studying the social impact of environmental changes using modern geospatial, causal inference, and AI-powered analytics tools.
 I teach environmental economics at the undergraduate and Ph.D. levels, as well as a gateway course that introduces students to the discipline of economics.
 Beyond classroom teaching, I mentor and support graduate and undergraduate students in pursuing a diverse range of career goals in academia, government, and industry.
 I conduct research on the impact of and adaptation to climate change, air and water pollution, conservation, and natural resource use, generating high-impact scholarly publications that are relevant to a broad range of stakeholders.
 I also hold graduate faculty status through the School of Natural Resources and the Environment.